ViaVersion/VIAaaS/README.md

 - Default WS URL: ```wss://localhost:25543/ws```

 ### How to create a public server
 - You need a domain wildcarding to VIAaaS instance, like ``*.example.com -> 192.168.123.123``.
-You can use DuckDNS DDNS service.
+You can use [DuckDNS](https://duckdns.org/) DDNS service.
+- Configure the hostname in the config
 - Open the Minecraft port (25565)
-- The HTTPS page needs a certificate, you can use Apache Web Server (with Let's Encrypt certificate) as a proxy.
+- The HTTPS page needs a certificate, you can use [Apache](https://httpd.apache.org/) (with a [Let's Encrypt](https://letsencrypt.org/) certificate) as a proxy.
 See apache_copypasta.txt file.

 ## CORS Proxy
 - For less chance of Mojang seeing the login as suspect, you (the player) should set up a CORS proxy on your machine.